 1. Create a Budget

-The first step to saving money is to create a plan.
+One of the top tips to save money in college is to create a plan.
 I am not suggesting you log Excel spreadsheets every day — you’re probably too busy with school work for that to be a sustainable project.

 If you have a thing for Excel sheets, a great resource is the Federal Student Aid budgeting tool.

 However, there is no need to manually track your expenses.
-With so many personal finance apps that help you keep on top of your expenses — like Albert, Mint, and Pocketsmith — tracking your spending is easier than ever, ensuring you are aware of your spending habits so you can modify your behavior according to your budget goal.
+With so many personal finance apps that help you keep on top of your expenses, tracking your spending is easier than ever, ensuring you are aware of your spending habits so you can modify your behavior according to your budget goal.

 2. Take Food From the Dining Hall